-The Review Board incorporated in the final interpretive regulations language that is responsive to comments made by NARA requesting clarification that "record copies" of federal agency records may be included in the JFK Assassination Records Collection.
-In response to other comments from NARA, revisions were also made to take into consideration the important issue of preservation requirements, especially given that many of the records at issue are over three decades old.
+Extensive changes were made to this section for reasons of clarity and internal consistency.
+The Review Board also incorporated in the final interpretive regulations language clarifying that "record copies" of federal agency records may be included in the JFK Assassination Records Collection and addressing the important issue of preservation requirements.
 In this respect, the Review Board sought to treat records in various media in a means appropriate to the unique characteristics of each medium.